EmilioPanti/worm/README.md

 All the material in this repository can be used freely, provided that the author (me) and the [University of Pisa](https://www.di.unipi.it/en/) are properly cited.

+Note: this plugin could be fully integrated with the CALDERA core system and the CHAIN plugin -- for more information read the last section of this file.

 ## Requirements and quick start

 1) This plugin branch is tested for  <b>2.3.2</b> CALDERA version.